A-Momin/noteshub/nts/notes_english.md

         _"I’m looking forward to deploying the new ETL pipeline."_
         _"Looking forward to discussing AWS Glue optimizations in our next meeting."_

-    #### carve out

-    **"Carve out"** is a phrase that means to **create, establish, or allocate something by making deliberate effort or removing obstacles.**

-    1. **To Create or Allocate Time**

-        - _"I need to carve out some time for this project."_
-        - `Meaning`: I need to set aside or allocate time for this project.

-    2. **To Establish a Niche or Position**

-        - _"She carved out a successful career in data engineering."_
-        - `Meaning`: She built or established her career through effort and skill.

-    3. **To Separate a Business or Unit**

-        - _"The company decided to carve out its cloud division into a separate entity."_
-        - `Meaning`: The company separated its cloud division to function independently.

-    4. **To Physically Remove or Cut Out Something**
-        - _"They carved out a path through the dense forest."_
-        - `Meaning`: They physically cleared a path by cutting through obstacles.

     #### across